 House matches the fake smile with one of his own.
 “Doctor… uh… Hemlock….”

-“Henley,” the man corrects smoothly, as he turns to Wilson.
-“And you are?”
+“Henley,” the man corrects smoothly, as he turns to

 “James Wilson, MD,” House says jovially.
 “Boy Wonder—once and future head of Oncology, at this very establishment!
 Slays dragons, eradicates big, bad cancers—and still manages to file his taxes on time!
 Wilson, meet the man who’s been keeping your chair warm during your temporary absence.”